-Human migration is happening all over the world — it has shaped communities, economies and cultures.
+Human migration is taking place all over the world as wars, political upheaval, climate change, terrorism, trafficking and extreme poverty displace people or make survival in one’s home region tenuous.
+As we have seen from anthropology and new DNA based ancestry analysis, global migration has been happening since the beginning of humankind.
+It has shaped communities, economies and cultures.
 What is rarely discussed are the different categories of migrants and the legal systems that protect both local communities and migrants themselves.

 The evening’s speaker, Selin Yildiz Nielsen, PhD, is co-founder and president of Glocally Connected, has worked in international education at undergraduate and postgraduate levels for the last 20 years.
 She has worked with refugees in the Republic of Turkey and started a non-profit organization dedicated to facilitating migrant and refugee integration in Iowa.
 She has also led projects providing educational assistance to teachers in Syrian refugee camps in Southeast Turkey during her time as a visiting professor in the region.